Application Cycle: CLOSED

-Those awarded the Allied Healthcare Scholarship may receive *up to $8,000 for one year of school.
+The Allied Healthcare Scholarship may award up to $8,000 for one year of school and can be awarded up to three (3) times.
 If awarded, recipients agree to a twelve (12) month service obligation practicing full time, direct patient care at a qualified facility in California.
-Applicants can be awarded up to three (3) times.

 To be eligible for the Allied Healthcare Scholarship, the applicant must be currently accepted or enrolled in one of the following programs: